 New Distributed Denial of Service Attack Uses Android Phones

 The Android operating system currently used by millions of phones was the launch pad for a recent DDoS attack.
 About 300 apps that were available on Google Play made up the Wirenet botnet that used thousands of Android devices to send junk traffic to websites, causing them to go offline or become unresponsive.
 Some of the sites received ransom requests before the attack asking for money to prevent the attack.
 The incursion originated from phones all over the world.
-The threat was neutralized through a group effort by Google, Akamai, Cloudfare, Oracle and other tech companies.
-Google removed hundreds of the infected apps from its app store.
-There are also reports of a Trojan Development Kit (TDK) which allows anyone create Android ransomware, even if they don’t know how to code.
+The threat was neutralized through a group effort by Google, Akamai, Cloudflare, Oracle, and other tech companies.
+Google removed hundreds of infected apps from its app store.
+There are also reports of a Trojan Development Kit (TDK) which allows anyone to create Android ransomware, even if they don’t know how to code.

 Return of the Locky Ransomware

 Last year, ransomware known as Locky was sent out to several million people.
 If you followed the instructions, your computer was likely to be infected with ransomware that locked your files, then a popup would demand money to decrypt your files.
 It had pretty much died out until recently.
 Toward the end of August, it was sent out to more than 23 million people.
 The emails had innocent sounding subject lines like, “photos,” “documents,” “scans,” and “pictures.”
-If you click on the link and your computer gets infected, you are asked for to pay a ransom in Bitcoin currency to have your computer decrypted.
+If you click on the link and your computer gets infected, you are asked to pay a ransom in Bitcoin currency to have your computer decrypted.
 The moral of this story?
 Don’t click on unknown links.
 Even if the email supposedly comes from someone you know.

 Treasure Trove of Default Log-Ins and Passwords Available Online